Skip to main content

 • Supports: scoring_policy

-• Description: The Time Decay Trending model is a variant of the Trending policy that applies a decay factor to older interactions.
-This model focuses on items that are both trending and relatively new, making it useful in fast-moving environments where freshness is key.
+• Description: This trending policy ranks items based on popularity but applies a decay factor to older interactions.
+The policy focuses on items that are both trending and relatively new, making it useful in fast-moving environments where freshness is key.

 • Key Configurations: